pysnippet/instructions/README.md

 ## Contribute

+The following contribution rules act for everyone; by keeping those, contributors show their professionalism and respect to others in the community.

-Long-term discussion and bug reports are maintained via GitHub Issues, also available discussions.
-Code review is done via GitHub Pull Requests, which means that you have to fork and create a new repository to request a change.
+1. Long-term discussion and bug reports are maintained via GitHub Issues, also available discussions.
+2. Code review is done via GitHub Pull Requests, which means that you have to fork and create a new repository to request a change.
+3. Commit messages of all repositories should keep the following canonical format
+    - Start with `GH-` and number of the issue (if the commit relates to an issue)
+    - Be written in present simple and describe the changes
+4. Pull-requests can be reviewed and accepted only by an organization member who has distributed to the particular project

 ## License